yegor256/blog/_posts/2014/aug/2014-08-19-how-to-release-to-maven-central.md

 ## Register a Project With Sonatype

-Create an account in [Sonatype JIRA](https://issues.sonatype.org/) and raise a ticket, asking to approve your groupId.
+Create an account in [Sonatype JIRA](https://issues.sonatype.org/) and raise a ticket, asking to approve your `groupId`.
 This [OSSRH Guide](http://central.sonatype.org/pages/ossrh-guide.html) explains this step in more detail.